FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #
 - Create a contributing.md template file

-  Open-source projects usually supported by contributors.
-TO determine how someone can contribute and help to our project, we define a contributin guilde.
+  Open-source projects are usually supported by contributors.
+To determine how someone can contribute and help to our project, we define a contributing guide.
 ```bash
 touch .contributing.md # Create .contributing.md file
 ```